Create classic metric alerts in Azure Monitor for Azure services - Cross-platform CLI

-- Activity log events - An alert can trigger on every event, or, only when a certain events occurs.
+- Activity log events - An alert can trigger on every event, or, only when a certain event occurs.
 To learn more about activity log alerts click here

-You can configure a metric alert to do the following when it triggers:
+You can configure a classic metric alert to do the following when it triggers:

 - send email notifications to the service administrator and co-administrators